We work with communities who want to own land or buildings in Glasgow and the Clyde Valley.

 We are always happy to talk to existing or aspiring community owners, and work as part of a network to get you the best support.

-If you’re looking to buy from a public body, you should speak to our friends at COSS.
+If you’re looking to acquire a publicly held asset, you should speak to our friends at COSS.
 See more details on resources for communities at How We Help Communities.

 Promoting Community Ownership